mtrevisan/HunLinter/README.md

 You can customize the tests the application made by simply add another package along with `vec`, named as the ISO639-3 code, and extending the [DictionaryCorrectnessChecker](src/main/java/unit731/hunspeller/languages/CorrectnessChecker.java), [Orthography](src/main/java/unit731/hunspeller/languages/Orthography.java), and [DictionaryBaseData](src/main/java/unit731/hunspeller/languages/DictionaryBaseData.java) classes (this last class is used to drive the Bloom filter).

 Along with these classes you can insert your `rules.properties`, a file that describes variuos constraints about the rules in the `.dic` file.

+After that you have to tell the application that exists those files editing the [BaseBuilder](src/main/java/unit731/hunspeller/languages/BaseBuilder.java) class and adding a [LanguageData](src/main/java/unit731/hunspeller/languages/BaseBuilder.java#LanguageData) to the `DATAS` hashmap.